tripod31/foo_lyricsource/README.md

 ##get_lyric.py
 This python script search lyric from sites.
-The script is executed by foo_lyricsource.dll,with argument format:
+The script is executed by foo_lyricsource.dll,with this argument format:
 >python get_lyrics.py --artist "artist" --song "song"

 and the script put lyric string to standard output.If standard output is none,The dll consider it found no matched lyric.